LenaBencina/Titanic-Kaggle-Challenge/README.md

 # Titanic Kaggle Challenge

-This repo is includes my own solution for kaggle titanic challenge (https://www.kaggle.com/c/titanic/overview) using R. The project is structured as follows.
+This repo includes my own solution for kaggle titanic challenge (https://www.kaggle.com/c/titanic/overview) using R. The project is structured as follows.

 **Data**: training data, testing data and submission file with final predictions

-**Objects**: objects made while preprocessing and training (all the final models are in the Models folder)
+**Objects**: RData objects made while preprocessing and training (all the final models are in the Models folder)

 **Report**: R markdown file (Rmd) used for creating a report and the actual report as html file